Unidata/netcdf-c/man4/netcdf-internal.md

   [[\<](#man-directory "Previous section in reading order")]   [[\>](#ncdump-directory "Next section in reading order")]       [[\<\<](#C-Code "Beginning of this chapter or previous chapter")]   [[Up](#C-Code "Up section")]   [[\>\>](#Derivitive-Works "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [[Contents](#SEC_Contents "Table of contents")]   [[Index](#Concept-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------ ----------------------------------------------------------- --- ------------------------------------------------------------------- ------------------------------ -------------------------------------------- --- --- --- --- ----------------------------------------- ------------------------------------------------- ----------------------------------- ----------------------------------

-1.6 ncgen and ncgen4 directories {.section}
+1.6 ncgen and ncgen4 directories
 --------------------------------

 The ncgen directory is the home of ncgen, of course.
 This program uses